groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/presentation-merging/merging-otp-files/_index.md

 ---
-title: Merging OTP Files with GroupDocs.Merger for .NET
+title: Merging OTP Files
-linktitle: Merging OTP Files with GroupDocs.Merger for .NET
+linktitle: Merging OTP Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge OTP files using GroupDocs.Merger for .NET.
 This step-by-step guide will walk you through the process seamlessly.
 type: docs